The splash of vibrancy your home needs can always be complemented by colorful indoor plants.

 - Place in bright indirect light

 7. Moth Orchids

-The Moth Orchid which grows into tall spikes comes in a variety of colors ranging from white, pink, lavender, to yellow.
-At full bloom, one spike could produce 20 flowers and they can grow up to 36 inches tall depending on the variety.
-Low humid areas are best for them.
+The Moth Orchid which grows into tall spikes comes in a variety of colors ranging from white, pink, and lavender, to yellow.
+At full bloom, one spike could produce 20 flowers, and they can grow up to 36 inches tall depending on the variety.
+Low-humid areas are best for them.